These Blackberry Buckwheat Cream Scones are made with buckwheat and almond flours and bursting with fresh blackberries. Gluten-free.

 Instructions

-- Heat oven to 425 degrees.
-Line a baking sheet with parchment paper or a silpat.
+- While the dough chills, preheat the oven to 400 degrees Fahrenheit.
+Line a baking sheet with parchment paper.

 sherri